ARM-software/psa-api/doc/crypto/overview/functionality.rst

     On success, a setup function will put an operation object into an *active* state.
 On failure, the operation object will remain *inactive*.

 #.  **Update:** Update an *active* operation object.
-The update function can
+Each operation object
-    provide additional parameters, supply data for processing or generate outputs.
+    defines one or more update functions, which are used to provide additional parameters, supply data for processing or generate outputs.

     On success, the operation object remains *active*.
 On failure, the operation object will enter an *error* state.